-- "Coping ability is a linchpin in the pathway from poverty, gender inequality, and social disruption to HIV."

-- Decreased coping ability makes people and communities more vulnerable to HIV/AIDS.
+- "Coping ability is a linchpin in the pathway from poverty, gender inequality, and social disruption to HIV." - Decreased coping ability makes people and communities more vulnerable to HIV/AIDS.

-- HIV/AIDS in turn leads to increased dependence on natural resources due to loss of:
+HIV/AIDS in turn leads to increased dependence on natural resources due to loss of:

 - Labor force

 - Land tenure

 - Traditional knowledge

-- Maintaining previous livelihoods
+- Ability to sustain previous livelihoods